LogosLink User's Manual · LogosLink version 2.0.0

 • A theme, indicating that the proposition is about the theme.

-• A position, indicating that the proposition supports or opposed the position.
+• One or more positions, indicating that the proposition supports or opposes each position.

 Agency models